Tendon and ligament injuries are common in sporting dogs.

 Not only did they used herbs to heal tendon and ligament injuries, but also to strengthen both.

-Strengthening the tendons and ligaments prevents future injuries.
+And, strengthening the tendons and ligaments prevents future injuries.

 The Liver Controls the Ligaments